Update: U.S. DOL Releases Proposed Rulemaking on Overtime Regulations

 - What benefits and costs to employees and employers might accompany an increased salary level?

 - What is the best methodology to determine an updated salary level?

 - Should the DOL more regularly update the standard salary level and the total annual compensation for highly compensated employees?

-The DOL estimates that 1 million workers may be effected by the proposal as compared to the estimated 4.2 million workers would have been newly eligible for overtime pay under the Final Overtime Rule released in 2016 under the Obama Administration that remains enjoined in the courts.
+The DOL estimates that 1 million workers may be effected by the proposal as compared to the estimated 4.2 million that would have been newly eligible for overtime pay under the Final Overtime Rule released in 2016 under the Obama Administration that remains enjoined in the courts.

 How might employers be impacted?

 An increase in salary thresholds under the overtime regulations may mean certain employers will need to assess their internal employee classifications.
 They may find the need to either transition some of their exempt employees to non-exempt status or alternatively increase salaries.

 Transitioning employees from exempt to non-exempt status could increase overtime expenses, affect employee morale and/or turnover if such changes are perceived as demotions, change benefits, and require more time for recordkeeping.
 Such a change could result in the need to hire part-time workers or redistribute work to eliminate the potential for overtime situations.

 Finally, employers could face litigation if employees whose classification changed and they feel they should have been non-exempt the entire time and are now due back-pay for overtime decide to file a claim.